 She took his hands and held them between hers.
 His thin fingers felt cold as ice, his fingernails outlined in dirt.
 She was surprised how fragile he felt.
 So different from Nate, who’d been her rock.

-He started trembling like a tree branch in a radstorm.
+He started trembling like a tree branch in a radstorm while he talked.
 “I know I was taking a chance dumping all my feelings on the table.
 But now that I know how you really feel about me, it was definitely worth the risk.”

-She leaned forward and kissed him.
+She kissed him.
 He tasted like stale cigarettes and Nuka Cola.
 He tripped over her boots trying to get closer to her and his teeth scraped her lip.
 She wondered if he’d kissed anyone since his wife died.

 She pulled back just a little, to let him catch his breath, and asked, “Are you okay with this?”

 “Absolutely.
 For once in my life, everything’s going right.”

 He kissed her again.
 The brim of his hat hit her forehead and he didn’t seem to know what to do with his hands until she put one on her ass and the other on her breast.
-He groaned, pressing against her.
+He groaned and pressed against her.
 He either kept a bull-barrel .44 in his waistband or he was impossibly hard.
 Fiona wanted to give him what he so desperately needed.
 What they both needed.

 “General?”
 Preston’s cool voice interrupted the heat of the moment.